project-slippi/Ishiiruka/Externals/SlippiRustExtensions/README.md

 If this is code that Dolphin needs to call (via the C FFI), then it belongs in the `ffi` module.
 Your exposed method in the `ffi` module can/should forward on to wherever your code actually lives.

 ## Feature Flags

+### The `ishiiruka/mainline` feature(s)
+These two features control which codebase this extension is built against: Ishiiruka (the older build) or Dolphin (mainline Dolphin, much newer). `ishiiruka` is the current default feature until further notice.

 ### The `playback` feature
 There is an optional feature flag for this repository for playback-specific functionality.
 This will automatically be set via either CMake or Visual Studio if you're building a Playback-enabled project, but if you're building and testing out of band you may need to enable this flag, e.g: